MicrosoftDocs/learn/learn-pr/azure/build-blazor-webassembly-visual-studio-code/includes/2-understand-blazor-webassembly.md

 ## Blazor WebAssembly development requirements

 Blazor WebAssembly applications can be built using Visual Studio 2019, Visual Studio for Mac or Visual Studio Code.
-You'll need the lastest version installed regardless of the IDE you choose.
+You'll need the latest version installed regardless of the IDE you choose.
 In this module, we'll be focusing on Visual Studio code.

 Regardless of your development environment, you'll need to install the .NET Core 3.1 SDK.
 With the SDK installed, you'll be able to download the Blazor WebAssembly templates.
 You'll install all of the requirements to build Blazor WebAssembly app with Visual Studio Code in the next exercise.